mattfriendly/cm-gator/API.md

   ```

 This snippet provides detailed information about handling errors and a sample cURL command for making a request to the `/addUser` endpoint.
-Let me know if you need further modifications or additional sections!

 ### 2. Add Phone